chbergmann/CurvedShapesWorkbench/README.md

 - Twist: Applies a rotation around Axis to the array items.
 - Surface: make a surface (Creates a Loft over the array items)
 - Solid: make a solid if Base is a closed shape

+##### Resolve a CurvedArray item to a compound of single objects
+Go to the Part workbench.
+In the Part menu, select Compound -> Explode compound

 ### ![](./Resources/icons/SketcherToConsole.svg) Sketch To Python
 Exports the geometry from a FreeCAD sketch to a python script.